HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ## Track Bulk Updates and View Bulk Update Results

 There are two ways to track the bulk update: the first is the snackbar mentioned above, and the other is the **Updates** page.

 ### Snackbar

-1. The snackbar that appear when a bulk update is triggered will track up to five the bulk update process.
+1. The snackbar that appears when a bulk update is triggered will track up to five bulk update processes.

     This is the snackbar for the ongoing process
     ![](../../../../assets/HCL_Content_Reporting_Snackbar_In_Progress.png)